Resources for Times of Grief or Loss

 The Bereavement Support team at Cincinnati Children’s Hospital offers this list of online resources for anyone struggling with grief or loss.
-For anyone dealing with loss due to the coronavirus (COVID-19) pandemic, we hope you are able to find support through these resources, but also feel free to contact one of our bereavement specialists for additional support.
+We hope you are able to find support through these resources, but also feel free to contact one of our bereavement specialists for additional support.

 Contact a Bereavement Specialist

 ||NICU, Heart Institute, Fetal Care & Transitional Care Center

 ||Cancer & Blood Diseases Institute, Complex Care, PICU & Emergency Department